srcreigh/srcreigh.github.io/src/projects/index.markdown

 you've left your safe areas.
 You can use this to automatically unlock your phone when you get in from a day out, but also automatically keep it secure when you leave the next day.

-A proof-of-concept working application was shown at the hackathon and hasn't been worked on since.

-# Web

-## srcreigh.github.io

-This website